Nerve Compression Surgery Alleviates Uncomfortable Symptoms

 Without treatment, nerve compression can lead to other painful conditions, including:

-- Carpal Tunnel Syndrome: When the median nerve that runs from your forearm into the hand through the bones and muscles in your wrist (carpal tunnel) is compressed, it can cause tingling, numbness, or a burning sensation throughout your hand.
+- dd When the median nerve that runs from your forearm into the hand through the bones and muscles in your wrist (carpal tunnel) is compressed, it can cause tingling, numbness, or a burning sensation throughout your hand.
 The median nerve controls the muscles around the base of your thumb, as well as sensation in your first two fingers.
 Repetitive motion activities such as typing, gardening, playing an instrument, assembly line work, and carpentry can all contribute to carpal tunnel syndrome.

-- Cubital Tunnel Syndrome: The ulnar nerve travels from your neck throughout your arm and into your hand.
+- dd The ulnar nerve travels from your neck throughout your arm and into your hand.
 Although it can become compressed at any point throughout your arm, nerve compression generally occurs at the elbow.
 When compressed, it can cause numbness, tingling, and lack of feeling in your ring and little fingers, in addition to a weakened grip.
 Common causes of ulnar nerve compression include elbow injuries, resting on your elbow for prolonged periods, or keeping your elbow bent while sleeping.

 What Treatments are Offered?